Team-Compliance/NewPillCrusher/README.md

     - Retro Vision =
     - Friends Till The End! = Flies spawn after an enemy is killed --done
     - X-Lax = Creates a pool of slippery brown creep under every enemy --done
-    - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies
+    - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies --done
     - I'm Drowsy... = Isaac slows down like Death would do him in boss fight --done
     - I'm Excited!!! = Make Isaac faster (but since it would be bs to control we just apply slowdown to everything like Afterbirth+ pre-nerf Stopwatch) --done
     - Gulp! = All trinkets in a room are gulped into the player's inventory  --done